 The media and various stakeholders routinely raise questions about potential impacts that may result from the increasing number of seals in New England waters.
-The North Atlantic Seal Research Consortium (NASRC) recognizes that healthy populations of all marine resources including fishes, seals, whales, and other species are important components of healthy marine ecosystems.
+The Northwest Atlantic Seal Research Consortium (NASRC) recognizes that healthy populations of all marine resources including fishes, seals, whales, and other species are important components of healthy marine ecosystems.

 We are committed to providing answers to questions about seal populations by using comprehensive research data and analysis.
 Below are some of the most frequently asked questions and answers from the Consortium.

 How many seals are there and where did they come from?